gradle/gradle/design-docs/managed-source-sets.md

     - Will need to make `BaseBinarySpec` node backed, similar to `BaseComponentSpec`.
     - Should refactor to simplify both cases.

-- TBD: Currently `CUnitPlugin` uses methods on `FunctionalSourceSet` that are not available on `ModelMap`.
 - TBD: Reuse `FunctionalSourceSet` for `ComponentSpec.sources` and `BinarySpec.sources`.

 ### Test cases